hibri/HttpMock/README.md

 First, in the application you are testing, change the url of the HTTP service you want to mock, with the url for HttpMock.

-Tell HttpMock to listen on the url you've provided.
-For example:
+Tell HttpMock to listen on the port you've provided.
+This is always localhost For example:

 	_stubHttp = HttpMockRepository.At("http://localhost:9191");